2800 - 30th Ave.

 These drop-in sessions are for knitters of all experience levels and are open to anyone interested in knitting, whether new or experienced.
 Bring along yarn and needles, and a project you are working on.
 Hosted by Allison Griswold and Janet Armstrong, both passionate, experienced knitters who love sharing their knowledge.
 Bring your knitting questions and problems, and they’ll happily work out the solutions for you.

 Every Saturday morning, 10 am - noon.
-Throughout November the circle will be held at the tables upstairs near the computer lab.
-In December the circle will move into the community room.
+Held at the tables upstairs near the computer lab.
 Free of charge.

 Saturday Adult Book Club